 - 9.3.1.
 Each member must be connected directly to every member that it touches by at least one fastener installed during timed construction so that the connection cannot be taken apart without first turning and removing a nut from the bolt.
-Rules governing members and fasteners are stated in chapter 10. - 9.3.2.
+Definitions of "member" and "fastener" are given in section 10.2. - 9.3.2.
 The bolt must penetrate completely through a hole in each of the members that it connects.
 Dimension(s) of the hole must be small enough so that neither the head of the bolt specified in rule 10.2.8 nor the nut specified in rule 10.2.9 can pass through the hole. - 9.3.3.
 The hole for a fastener shall not be threaded.
 It must be possible to install and remove the bolt without turning it. - 9.3.4.
 The bolt must fully engage the threads of the nut(s).
 That is, the end of the bolt must extend beyond, or be flush with, the outer surface of the outermost nut.